apoorva1823000/IncubyteLMT/README.md

 # About
 This LMT features adding new books to the library, viewing them, borrowing as well as returning the books too.
 <br>The datastructure used here is a skiplist for faster transactions with increased users.
+<br>The database used is SQLite for easier and lite data handling.
 <br>The test cases included in the repositories ensure TDD method being followed while constructing the project.

 # Cloning the repository